hontas/queryStringParser/README.md

 That will be our requirements.

-I'm assuming you have some knowledge of JavaScript, [node][node] installed and that you know your way around a shell such as the [Terminal](http://en.wikipedia.org/wiki/Terminal_(OS_X)) or [Bash](http://en.wikipedia.org/wiki/Bash_(Unix_shell)).
+I'm assuming you have some knowledge of JavaScript, [node][node] installed and that you know your way around a shell such as the [Terminal][terminalWiki] or [Bash][bashWiki].

-You can go one of two ways here, either you keep reading this document which holds both the test cases and my solutions to them, or you can go to [another document I prepared]() where I leave out my solutions and can try your own, free from the distraction of mine.
+You can go one of two ways here, either you keep reading this document which holds both the test cases and my solutions to them, or you can go to [another document I prepared][feedme] where you can try your own solutions, free from the distraction of mine.

 All files can be found here: [github.com/hontas/queryStringParser][githubProj]